- Intranet (n): clunky internal website designed your company set up in 2004. Infrequently updated and seldom checked by the wider workforce.

-Providing a company message board on your intranet, or better, opting for an intranet designed to look like a consumer social media feed provides an easy, peer-to-peer way of dealing with these issues.
+Opting for uses of intranet designed to look like a consumer social media feed provides an easy, peer-to-peer way of dealing with these issues.
 Instead of simply handing that wallet in and hoping for the best, the finder could post:

 “Wallet found on cafeteria floor with small amount of cash, handed into kitchen staff.
 To claim it as yours, let them know what color it is and what’s on the photo inside.”

 4. Support services (e.g. IT support, equipment fault reports)